LeonardoPollina/ML_project_2/README.md

     ├── run.py                                    # Predict and generate a submission file
     ├── config.py                                 # A couple of configuration parameters
     ├── Notebooks
-    │      ├── qualcosa1                          # Training of the final model
+    │      ├── FINAL_SUBMISSION_PROTOTYPE         # Training of the final model
-    │      ├── qualcosa2                          # Training with only one neuron at the end
+    │      ├── ONE_NEURON_PROTOTYPE               # Training with only one neuron at the end
     │      └── Logistic_regression.ipynb          # Logistic regression
     └── src
     │    ├── models